genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Registering
 -----------

-If you haven't done so already, you can create an account on Genestack.
+If you have not done so already, you can create an account on Genestack.
 Go to `platform.genestack.org`_, click on "Sign Up", fill in the form and wait for a confirmation email.